Cross-border teleworking

 Exception: the Framework Agreement

-A large number of EU and EEA Member States and Switzerland have agreed on special arrangements for people who telework for less than 50% of their total working hours in the country where they live.
+A large number of EU and EEA countries and Switzerland have agreed on special arrangements for people who telework for less than 50% of their total working hours in the country where they live.
 These arrangements are laid down in the Framework Agreement, which allows for exceptions to the normal rules determining the applicable legislation, providing certain conditions are met.